-- A commitment charter for all audio-visual service providers, to gragually help take the environment into account through training.
+- A commitment charter for all audiovisual service providers, to gradually help take the environment into account through training.

-- A calculator to evaluate a production's environmental footprint and identify the main sources of CO2 emissions.
+- A map of the signatories A carbon calculator to evaluate a production's environmental footprint and identify the main sources of CO2 emissions.

-- A guide to incentivise, embed good practice and share sustainable tips from each production's expertise.
+- A guide to incentivize, embed good practice, and share sustainable tips from each production's expertise.
 Ecoprod highlights initiatives within the sector with interviews and feedback

 COLLECTIVE LINKED TO PROFESSIONAL WORLD

 The actions and tools developed draw largely on the knowledge of professionals from the industry and on external environmental expertise.
-606 professionals are registered on the site and have expressed an interest in the project.
-The website is largely based on personal accounts and sharing experiences.
+More than 500 professionals are registered on our website and have expressed an interest in the project.
+This platform is largely based on personal accounts and sharing experiences.
 The objective is the appropriation of tools and methods by the industry.

-With six national television channels, 24 regional branches, 9 ultramarines antennas and a complete range of digital services, France Télévisions is the leading French broadcasting group of public service.
-France Télévisions must be, more than any other, copy, holder of civic values, in keeping with the times, in the service of all the public to act through our business, inform and educate.
-The group was therefore launched in 2009 in the Ecoprod process with the assistance of its five partners.
-Today, France Télévisions fully supports Ecoprod and conscious approach to this issue, the group works with its employees and its suppliers to measure the impact of a growing number of its products, to reduce gradually by applying the eco-production instructions.
-Aware of its role in the public debate, the group also offers on its branches dealing emissions issues related to sustainable development, both in its environmental, social, economic and cultural.
+With 6 national television channels, 24 regional stations, 9 overseas stations and a full range of digital services, France Télévisions is the leading French public service broadcasting group.
+More than any other, France Télévisions must be exemplary, a bearer of civic values, in tune with the times, and at the service of all audiences to act through our professions, inform and raise awareness.
+In 2009, the group launched the Ecoprod initiative with the help of its five partners.
+Today, France Télévisions fully supports the Ecoprod initiative and, aware of this challenge, the group is working with its employees and service providers to measure the impact of a growing number of its productions, in order to progressively reduce it by applying the eco-production guidelines.
+Aware of its role in the public debate, the group also offers programs on its channels dealing with issues related to sustainable development, in its environmental, social, economic, and cultural aspects.